frieren14/VisibilityPlugin/README.md

 # VisibilityPlugin
-Fork of https://github.com/SheepGoMeh/VisibilityPlugin with the extra option to used in instanced content.
+Fork of https://github.com/SheepGoMeh/VisibilityPlugin with the additional option to be used in instanced content.

 ## How to use
 Add `https://raw.githubusercontent.com/frieren14/VisibilityPlugin/master/repo.json` to custom plugin repositories